11 Simple Steps to a Competitor Beating Marketing Strategy

 This is about collecting data, testing and refining aspects across all your marketing channels; advertising, website landing pages, core selling messages, calls to action, general content, lead nurture emails and lead distribution.

-If we take AdWords for example, should you follow a strict optimisation process, AdWords will become a money making machine for your business.
+If we take Google Ads for example, should you follow a strict optimisation process, Google Ads will become a money making machine for your business.
 You need to define an optimisation process that will improve outcomes, results and ROI – day on day, week on week and month on month.

 The optimisation process we follow, that has gained us incredible results for clients time and time again, is as follows: